Bicycle Accident Claim Awarded £9,500 Compensation

-Our Personal Injury Solicitors won compensation for a CWU postal worker after the chain on his delivery bike snapped and he was thrown heavily to the ground.
+Our Personal Injury Solicitors successfully dealt with a cycling accident claim on behalf of a CWU postal worker who was injured after the chain on his delivery bike snapped and he was thrown heavily to the ground.

-In October 2011, the postal worker, was using a Royal Mail bicycle for his round at Fordham, Essex.
+The postal worker was using a Royal Mail bicycle for his round at Fordham, Essex.
 As he left a delivery address at Mote Road, the bike's chain snapped and he was thrown to the ground.

 Landing heavily, he sustained a fractured left shoulder, 20% of which symptoms were deemed to be permanent when he later attended Colchester General Hospital.
 The postal worker also injured soft tissue in his right knee and was forced to take time off work.